-- Faced with these complaints, if the school has carefully examined the case and handled it properly under the prescribed investigation and appeal procedures, and sent a detailed and unbiased written explanation regarding the outcome to the complainant, the school may escalate the case via REO to a senior directorate ranked no less than D2 level for a decision on whether any further correspondence or action on the complaint should be discontinued. - Upon agreement by the above senior management to cease handling the case, the school should communicate with the complainant in a firm manner that a final decision has been made regarding the case and that the decision is irreversible in order to avoid any unrealistic expectations on the part of the complainant. - If repeated complaints are received from the complainant subsequently, the school may send a "Reply Card" to the complainant, referring him/her to the replies previously given.
+- Faced with these complaints, if the school has carefully examined the case and handled it properly under the prescribed investigation and appeal procedures, and sent a detailed and unbiased written explanation regarding the outcome to the complainant, the school may escalate the case via REO to a senior directorate ranked no less than D2 level for a decision on whether any further correspondence or action on the complaint should be discontinued. - Upon agreement by the above senior management to cease handling the case, the school should communicate with the complainant in a firm manner that a final decision has been made regarding the case and that the decision is irreversible in order to avoid any unrealistic expectations on the part of the complainant. - If repeated complaints are received from the complainant subsequently, the school may send a "Reply Letter for Persistent Complaints" to the complainant, referring him/her to the replies previously given.
+Please see Appendix VI for a sample "Reply Letter for Persistent Complaints".

-Chapter VI Conclusion
+Chapter VII Conclusion

-Effective school-based mechanism
+Effective School-based Mechanism

-- 6.1 To ensure that public inquiries/complaints are properly handled, the school should establish a school-based complaint handling mechanism and procedures relevant to its own circumstances and the needs of stakeholders.
+- 7.1 To ensure that public enquiries/complaints are properly handled, the school should establish a School-based Mechanism to suit its own circumstances and the needs of stakeholders.
 It should be:

 - Clear and unambiguous

 - Open and transparent

 - Concise and easy to follow

 - Fair and just

 - Able to protect confidentiality of information

 - Under continuous review and improvement

-- 6.2 An effective school-based complaint handling mechanism not only increases public confidence in school governance, but also prevents public opinions/inquiries from evolving into formal complaints or unnecessarily escalating to the other division(s)/sections(s) of the EDB or other government departments/organisations.
+- 7.2 An effective School-based Mechanism not only increases public confidence in school governance, but also prevents public opinions/enquiries from evolving into formal complaints or unnecessarily escalating to the other division(s)/sections(s) of the EDB or other government departments/organisations.